ValentinJz/ValentinJz/README.md

 ### 🧑‍💻 About me

-I'm 19 years old, taking my first professional steps in the IT world.
-I completed a professional internship at **Ankaloo Construcciones**, working with support tickets, infrastructure monitoring, Active Directory and scripting — solving real problems, not just theory.
+I'm 19 years old, from Córdoba, Argentina, and I'm starting to build my professional path in IT.
+Right now, I'm mainly focused on Technical Support, Help Desk and Infrastructure, while continuing to learn about networking, systems and device administration.

+I've always enjoyed figuring out why something isn't working and finding a way to fix it.
+That's why, alongside my experience in technical support, I use GitHub to keep and share the things I learn and build.

+On my profile, you'll find scripts, tools, guides, documentation and resources mainly focused on IT support, as well as projects and experiments related to the areas I'm interested in.

+The idea is to keep building everything as I learn and, whenever I come across something that could be useful to someone working in or starting out in IT, document it and make it available.

-I'm eager to keep growing in technical support and, long-term, in infrastructure and networks.
-I document what I learn because writing about something is the best way to truly understand it.
+I'm eager to keep growing in technical support and, long-term, in infrastructure and networks as sysadmin.

 ### 📌 What I'm up to